 \subsubsection{Squeezing and swapping of mechanics}

-As we are interested in creating quantum states of mechanics, we here discuss squeezing of mechanical degrees of freedom.
-We do not however discuss the application of squeezed light to mechanical oscillators as was, for instance, used to advance the gravitational wave detectors VIRGO~\cite{schnabel2017squeezed} and eventually LIGO~\cite{collaboration2011gravitational, aasi2013enhanced}.
+As we are interested in creating quantum states of mechanics, we here discuss the squeezing of mechanical degrees of freedom.
+We do not, however, discuss the application of squeezed light to mechanical oscillators as it was, for instance, used to advance the gravitational wave detectors VIRGO~\cite{schnabel2017squeezed} and eventually LIGO~\cite{collaboration2011gravitational, aasi2013enhanced}.

 \textit{Squeezing in clamped optomechanics:} An early demonstration of directly squeezing the mechanical mode was by~\cite{rugar1991mechanical}, where control over the spring constant enabled to parametrically drive and thus amplify the mechanical motion of the oscillator.
 This approach allowed for noise suppression of -4.9 dB in one quadrature (see Sec.~\ref{sec:SQL}).
-Improvement on noise suppression has been theoretically proposed by using both detuned parametric driving and continuous weak measurement of the mechanical oscillator~\cite{szorkovszky2011mechanical}.
-Experimentally, noise suppression was demonstrated by weak measurement and achieved -6.2 dB in one quadrature~\cite{szorkovszky2011mechanical}.~\cite{pontin2014squeezing} use parametric feedback to stabilize one quadrature without effecting the other and achieve squeezing of -7.9 dB.
-The realization of quantum squeezing of a quadrature below the standard quantum limit, was achieved by~\cite{pirkkalainen2015squeezing, lecocq2015quantum, wollman2015quantum}.
+Improvement in noise suppression has been theoretically proposed by using both detuned parametric driving and continuous weak measurement of the mechanical oscillator~\cite{szorkovszky2011mechanical}.
+Experimentally, noise suppression was demonstrated by weak measurement and achieved -6.2 dB in one quadrature~\cite{szorkovszky2011mechanical}.~\cite{pontin2014squeezing} use parametric feedback to stabilize one quadrature without affecting the other and achieve squeezing of -7.9 dB.
+The realization of quantum squeezing of a quadrature below the zero point fluctuations was achieved by~\cite{pirkkalainen2015squeezing, lecocq2015quantum, wollman2015quantum}.

 Further quantum state protocols, such as state transfer and swapping have also been shown as multi-mode optomechanics systems began to be explored.
 These naturally have a strong motivation as quantum information protocols but demonstrate powerful state control capabilities with a myriad of techniques.
-For example,~\cite{weaver2017coherent} demonstrate coherent state swapping between modes of two separate mechanical frequencies in the same cavity.
+For example,~\cite{weaver2017coherent} demonstrates coherent state swapping between modes of two separate mechanical frequencies in the same cavity.